byteRavi/weathermate/README.md

 - API Key: Required for API access
 - Response Format: JSON

-Contributions Welcome!
+>>Contributions Welcome!

-If you find a bug, have a suggestion, or want to contribute to the code, please create an issue or submit a pull request.
+if you find a bug, have a suggestion, or want to contribute to the code, please create an issue or submit a pull request.

-License
+>> License

 This project is licensed under the MIT License.
 See the LICENSE file for details.